 Enterprises in the logistics and supply chain sphere once relied heavily on manual processes.
 However, manual and labor intensive tasks should be a thing of the past, as there are many modern technologies available in the market these days that can reduce human effort.
 As order volumes increase in the COVID era, this becomes more important than ever.
 Something like manual route planning simply isn’t scalable—meaning that it can quickly become a bottleneck if you have to make more deliveries than anticipated.

-The right route planning software (i.e. a SaaS solution), on the other hand, can scale up or down as needed to effectively eliminate that bottleneck.
+The right last mile delivery route optimization software (i.e. a SaaS solution), on the other hand, can scale up or down as needed to effectively eliminate that bottleneck.
 The same applies to gathering delivery status information from drivers.
 Even simple seasonality in demand can put undue pressure on operations that don’t have the right tools.

 Use Data Wisely